Durriel/ws4kp/README.md

 Now with TWC logos!

-Only changes from original are the added logo images and modified twc3.js.
+Only changes from original are the added logo images, modified index.html and twc3.js.

 More detail on logo swap here;